nmn/react-timeago/README.md

 React-TimeAgo follows SemVer strictly.

 ## Changelog

+#### v3.3.0
+* Added a new prop type that lets you replace Date.now with your own function.
+For server rendering.

+#### v3.2.1
+* Added a special function to parse dates that works around a bug in Safari

 #### v2.2.1
 * Fixed the many typos introduced by me in 2.2.0.
 Thanks to insin for the quick PR.